carlosm27/django-postgres-demo/README.md

 # django-postgres-demo
-A demo of Django app using Postgres and Docker
+A demo of Django app using Postgres for my article: [Dockerizing a Django Application with Postgres as database | Compose](https://carlosmv.hashnode.dev/dockerizing-a-django-application-with-postgres-as-database-compose).